Hydrough2k2k/Geometry-Dash-Randomiser/README.md

 If the app or the game crashes, feel free to bug report it to me directly
  - When reporting bugs please specify what crashed and when
  - If the game crashed, tell me what your randomisation settings and seed were
+ - Also, attach the log file as well if possible

 My socials if you want to reach out, or report a bug:
  - Add me on discord: hydrough_7165